reuse-city/make.reuse.city/pages/01.home/_contact/form.md

 <a id="subscribe"></a>

-Insert your email address below to receive updates about the make.reuse.city online co-design lab.
+Insert your email address below to receive updates about the reuse.city online co-design lab.
 Feel free to add comments and suggestions as well.